-They are something like mini doughnuts, just better but the best would be to just make them and see for yourself.
-Now I have to tell you that there are quite a few versions of “fritule” out there and most of them involve “rakija” as one of the ingredients, strong alcoholic beverage similar to Italian grappa.
-Like with many traditional recipes, almost every family makes them slightly different and everybody thinks that their recipe is the “real” one! 😀 I chose this, a little bit different version with no alcohol but with yogurt and apple.
-Yum!
+You could call compare fritule with something like mini doughnuts.
+Now I have to tell you that there are quite a few versions of fritule out there and most of them involve “rakija” as one of the ingredients, strong alcoholic beverage similar to Italian grappa.
+Like with many traditional recipes, almost every family makes them slightly different and everybody thinks that their recipe is the “real” one! 😀 I chose this, a little bit different version of these sweet fritters with no alcohol but with yogurt and apple.
+So yummy!

 So here is the recipe and please let me know if you decide to try it out!